Business Interpreter Services

 “So what’s a ‘tour guide’ system then?

 These were developed – amazingly – for working with tour guides, allowing the interpreter to translate the tour commentary to the tour group in their language.
-However, their simplicity and versatility has made them a core part of business interpreter services, especially for site visits.
+However, their simplicity and versatility has made them a popular part of business interpreter services, especially for site visits.

 Typically, the system comprises a portable case containing a transmitter unit carried by the interpreter, and 10, 20 or (exceptionally) 40 wireless/Bluetooth delegate headsets.
 The picture shows a typical set-up, with 20 headsets docked in the charger points and the interpreter’s mic at the front.